Forty Martyrs of Sebaste: Early

 A church was built at Caesarea, in Cappadocia, and it was in this church that Basil publicly delivered his homily.
 Gregory of Nyssa was especially devoted to the Forty Martyrs; two discourses in praise of them, preached by him in the church dedicated to them, are still preserved and upon the death of his parents, he laid them to rest beside the relics of the confessors.
 Ephrem the Syrian has also eulogized the Forty Martyrs.
-Sozomen, who was an eye-witness, has left an interesting account of the finding of the relics in Constantinople, in the shrine of Saint Thyrsus built by Caesarius, through the instrumentality of Empress Pulcheria.
+Sozomen, who was an eyewitness, has left an interesting account of the finding of the relics in Constantinople, in the shrine of Saint Thyrsus built by Caesarius, through the instrumentality of Empress Pulcheria.